 - Musician: Music has been a part of my life since I was a child.
 I started taking piano lessons at the age of five, learning classical Royal Conservatory all the way up until high school, when I discovered jazz.
 I went to music college for three years and earned diplomas in jazz piano performance and composition.
 When I’m not working or watching British television, I play the piano and sing in a band.

 - Other: I like to make lists, I watch Jeopardy every day and my favourite colour is purple.

 The Bloggy Stuff

-sarahmiller dot ca— The blog started in the fall of 2006 when I packed up my trusty 1992 Honda Civic and moved out to the West Coast for school.
+sarahmiller dot ca the blog started in the fall of 2006 when I packed up my trusty 1992 Honda Civic and moved out to the West Coast for school.
 Blogging started out as a way to chronicle my adventures for friends and family back home.
-I kept up writing faithfully in this space for eight years, then briefly transitioned it to a freelance communications portfolio before bringing it back around to a plain ol’ blog.
-With a real job and a real life it’s tough to be super consistent in this space, so you will notice that sometimes a whole year goes by without a post.
+I kept up writing faithfully in this space for eight years, then briefly transitioned it to a freelance communications portfolio before bringing it back around to a plain ol’ blog again.
+With a real job and a real life it’s tough to be super consistent in this space.
 But I love writing and I always come back eventually.

 The Professional Stuff

 I saved this until the very end because it’s boring but important.
 I have a Bachelor’s Degree in Communication from Simon Fraser University and Diplomas in Music Performance and Music Composition from Grant MacEwan College.
 I’ve been working as a Digital Communications Manager for a local non-profit for the last four years.
 If you’re interested in a full list of my experience you can check me out on LinkedIn,but I’ll know because LinkedIn is creepy like that.